 - What’s new in the idea you’re pitching?
 Why is now the time to write about it?

 - How will you approach the structure of the piece?
 Where might the story begin and end?
 What is the journey that the story will take readers on?
 Your pitch should give us a sense of your writing ability.

 Email us with “Pitch” in the subject line and the content in plain text in the body of your email (no attachments).
+Include “Urgent” or “News” when pitching time-sensitive or breaking stories.
 Please also tell us a little about yourself—your background and qualifications for writing a particular story.
-Email pitches to our features editor, Daisy Yuhas: [email protected].
+Email news, review, and feature pitches to Daisy Yuhas: [email protected].